daskelly/ase/biased_SNPs/README.md

 source("../calculate_posterior_prob_biased.R")
 ```

+Note that these simulations use "toy" data simulated under the
+same model as that being inferred, so they do not provide
+any indication of whether *your* data fits the model.

 For a real analysis of non-simulated data,
 in `calculate_posterior_prob_biased.R` you may need to change
 the assignment of `Y` and `N` in lines 22-23 to